ballerina-platform/ballerina-distribution/examples/nats-service-constraint-validation/nats_service_constraint_validation.md

 # NATS service - Constraint validation

-This example shows how the payload is validated related to the constraints added to the payload record.
-When a payload is not valid, the `onError` remote method of the service is invoked and an error of type `nats:PayloadValidationError` is returned.
+This example shows how to validate a payload by the constraints added to the related message record.
+When a message with a constraint is received from the NATS server, it is validated internally.
+If the validation fails, the `onError` remote method is invoked with a `nats:PayloadValidationError`.
+Payload validation using constraints can be used when the message content needs to be implicitly validated upon receiving from the server.

 ::: code nats_service_constraint_validation.bal :::